Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 Description of the sources and uses of ammonia

-Ammonia is produced in soil from bacterial processes
+Ammonia is produced in soil from bacterial processes Ammonia is also produced commercially via the Haber process

 ##### Some uses of ammonia include:
 - fertiliser